Autobianchi A112: A112 Abarth

 The sportiest version was the A112 Abarth, introduced in September 1971 at the same time as the Elegant.
 It was prepared by the motorsports division of the Fiat Group, at first with a 982 cc engine, obtained by increasing the stroke, coupled to a sporting exhaust, a twin-choke carburetor, and a different camshaft.
-In 1975, displacement was increased to 1,050 cc, while power climbed from 58 HP to 70 HP at 6600 rpm, for a weight of only 700 kg.
+In 1975, displacement was increased to 1,050 cc, while power climbed from 58 PS to 70 PS at 6600 rpm, weighing only 700 kg.
 The two engines were offered in parallel until production of the smaller unit ended in late 1976.
 The 1975 model was also the first A112 to use a (optional) five-speed manual gearbox.
 These changes turned the A112 into a nervous machine, much admired by young performance enthusiasts.

 A112 Abarth rear view, seventh series.

 The car was entered in various rallying events throughout Europe and even spawned a one-make trophy: the Campionato A112 Abarth spanned eight editions, from 1977 to 1984, and adopted contemporary Group 1 rules, which meant nearly-stock cars.
 Some famous Italian rally drivers, including Attilio Bettega, Fabrizio Tabaton and Gianfranco Cunico, were among the winners of the championship.
 The increasing popularity of the A112 in historic rallies and hillclimbs led to the reintroduction of a one-make trophy, called Trofeo A112 Abarth, in 2010.
 Abarths have often led hard lives, having been preferred by young owners with aggressive driving styles.
 Formula One driver Olivier Panis is one of many to have crashed an A112 Abarth.